pulumi/terraform-provider-mongodbatlas/website/docs/r/cluster.html.markdown

     - Set to `false` to disable cluster tier auto-scaling.

 ~> **IMPORTANT:** If `auto_scaling_compute_enabled` is true,  then Atlas will automatically scale up to the maximum provided and down to the minimum, if provided.
-This will cause the value of `provider_instance_size_name` returned to potential be different than what is specified in the Terraform config and if one then applies a plan, not noting this, Terraform will scale the cluster back down to the original instanceSizeName value.
+This will cause the value of `provider_instance_size_name` returned to potential be different than what is specified in the config and if one then applies a plan, not noting this, this provider will scale the cluster back down to the original instanceSizeName value.
 To prevent this a lifecycle customization should be used, i.e.:
 `lifecycle {
   ignore_changes = [provider_instance_size_name]